yongkun/flume-0.9.3-cdh3u0/README.md

 Main enhancements

-..1.
-Distribute ACK traffic to each flume node, ACK goes back to original agent throught the route of event.
+* Distribute ACK traffic to each flume node, ACK goes back to original agent throught the route of event.

-..2.
-Reuse the connection for event transmission.
+* Reuse the connection for event transmission.

-..3.
-Buffer input/output stream for thrift to improve throughput. https://github.com/yongkun/thrift
+* Buffer input/output stream for thrift to improve throughput. https://github.com/yongkun/thrift

-Apache JIRA is here, with some documents https://issues.apache.org/jira/browse/FLUME-640 This enhancement was supposed to be merged into 0.10 if Flume was not upgraded to NG.
+There is an Apache JIRA about this enhancement with some documents https://issues.apache.org/jira/browse/FLUME-640 This enhancement was supposed to be merged into 0.10 if Flume was not upgraded to NG.

 2. Append to HDFS with new file rotation method
 -----------------------------------------------